FlowLet: Conditional 3D Brain MRI Synthesis using Wavelet Flow Matching: Evaluation metrics

+The \emph{overall intensity Mean Absolute Error (iMAE)} quantifies local intensity realism by measuring the average absolute voxel-wise difference between $R$ and $S$ samples within each ROI.
+The \emph{overall Kullback--Leibler divergence (KLD)} evaluates the similarity of regional intensity distributions by comparing normalized histograms of real ($P_r^{(R)}$) and synthetic ($P_r^{(S)}$) intensities computed over $U_r$.
+Finally, the \emph{overall Dice Similarity Coefficient (DICE)} assesses morphological consistency through the spatial overlap between real and synthetic ROI segmentations.
+Dice values range from 0 (no overlap) to 1 (perfect overlap), while lower values of iMAE and KLD indicate improved intensity and distributional alignment.

-{These region-based anatomical fidelity metrics are intended to be interpreted alongside the diversity metric MS-SSIM.
-A reliable generative model should achieve both high anatomical accuracy (low iMAE, high DICE) and sufficient inter-sample variability (low MS-SSIM).
-Importantly, a mode-collapsed model would produce highly similar samples, yielding elevated MS-SSIM and revealing its lack of diversity, regardless of how well a single output matches a particular anatomical reference.
-Considering fidelity and diversity together therefore provides a more informative evaluation. }
+\paragraph{Interpretation alongside global metrics.} Region-based anatomical fidelity metrics are intended to be interpreted in conjunction with global distributional and diversity measures, including FID, MMD, and intra-set MS-SSIM.
+A reliable generative model should achieve high anatomical accuracy (e.g., low iMAE and high DICE) while simultaneously preserving sufficient inter-sample variability (low MS-SSIM) and global distributional alignment (low FID and MMD).
+Importantly, a mode-collapsed model may result in a deceptively strong region-wise score for a single anatomy, but will be revealed by elevated MS-SSIM and degraded global metrics.
+Considering these measures jointly therefore provides a more comprehensive and reliable assessment of generative quality.